lukkelele/platformer2d/README.md

 Make sure to run `git submodule update --init --recursive` if the repo is cloned **without** the `--recursive` flag.

 ### Dependencies
-The game is dependent on several external libraries.
+The project is dependent on several external libraries.
 Most dependencies are submodules but some need manual installation.

 #### glad